 A doctor writes in asking how The Dental Practice Fixers feel about hiring team members with large visible tattoos.
 He has been doing a lot of interviewing and says that this is extremely common these days.
 His concern is that they do not look good and he is worried that his patients, especially the elderly ones, will go elsewhere.
-Tune in to find out what Dr. David Madow and Dr. Richard Madow have to say about this.
+Tune in to find out what Dr. David Madow and Dr. Richard Madow have to say about tattoos.
 Then of course we do the call of the week.
 We call an office asking a fairly simple question – Are you accepting new patients?
 It’s the call that every dental office would LOVE.
 How do you think they did?
 You need to listen to this one.
-If you have a question that you would like answered on our podcast, please send it in to email@example.com.
+If you have a question that you would like answered on our podcast, please send it in to firstname.lastname@example.org.
 We will do our best to get yours answered!

 Large Tattoos on Team Members – Do You Hire Them?